ShahierNashaat/react-capstone/README.md

 # COVID Cases

-> Project COVID Cases for each country and its regions if it was available.
+> Project COVID Cases for each country and its detailed information.

  home page                                  |  details popup :------------------------------------------:|:---------------------------------------: